Organic Living: What is organic food and is it better for you?

 What is organic food?

-What are the benefits of organic food on your health?
+What are the benefits of organic food for your health?

 Contains less harmful chemicals

-Organic crops use natural pesticides and therefore contain lower levels of nitrate, which is a compound that has the potential to cause health risks long term as it can affect the body’s ability to carry oxygen.
-Many people choose to buy organic food in order to avoid consuming artificial chemicals that are used in pesticides.
-Studies have found that consuming organic food may reduce your exposure to pesticides and antibiotic-resistant bacteria.
-However, it is important to note that although there are traces of these chemicals in non-organic food, exposure is unlikely to cause immediate harm and washing, scrubbing or peeling non-organic foods can help reduce potential exposure to these chemicals.
+Some studies have found that consuming organic food may reduce your exposure to pesticides and antibiotic-resistant bacteria.
+It’s important to note that although there are traces of these chemicals in non-organic food, exposure is unlikely to cause immediate harm.
+We suggest washing and scrubbing all non-organic foods to help reduce potential exposure to these chemicals.

 May contain more nutrients

-Organically grown crops are said to contain a richer antioxidant and vitamin profile, with several studies finding that organic foods generally contain higher levels of antioxidants and important micronutrients, such as vitamin C, zinc, and iron.
-One study in particular found that antioxidant levels can even be up to 69% higher in organic foods compared to conventionally grown foods.
-This is likely because organic plants produce their own protective antioxidant compounds when growing as opposed to relying on chemical pesticides.
+Organic food may also contain higher levels of certain nutrients.
+Some studies suggest that organically grown crops contain a richer antioxidant and vitamin profile, containing higher levels of antioxidants and important micronutrients such as vitamin C, zinc, and iron.
+One study in particular found that antioxidant levels can even be up to 69% higher in organic foods compared to conventionally grown foods, due to their ability to produce their own protective antioxidant compounds instead of relying on chemical pesticides.
+These natural antioxidants can help to protect cells from damage and support overall health.

 More favourable fatty acid profile

-Organic dairy and meat products have been found to contain higher levels of omega-3 fatty acids, iron and vitamin E, compared to their non-organic counterparts.
-Studies have also found that organic meat contains lower levels of saturated fats than are usually found in conventional meat.
-It is thought that a higher intake of omega-3 fatty acids is associated with many positive health benefits, suggesting that consuming organic dairy and meat may be more beneficial for your overall health.
+Organic meat and dairy products have also been shown to contain higher levels of omega-3 fatty acids, iron and vitamin E, compared to their non-organic counterparts, with some studies suggesting organic meat contains lower levels of saturated fats.
+These natural omega-3 fatty acids and vitamins are linked to good heart and brain health.

 What are the benefits of organic food on the environment?

-Organic farming means farming in a way that respects all areas involved in our food systems, helping us to ‘close the loop’ by using what we have to hand instead of relying on artificial fertilisers and imports from abroad.
-Adopting more organic farming practices can have a myriad of environmental benefits, including:
+Organic farming means farming in a way that respects all areas involved in food production, helping us to ‘close the loop’ by using what we have to hand instead of relying on artificial fertilisers and imports.
+Adopting more organic farming practices can have a myriad of environmental benefits, a few of which we have outlined below.

 Uses less energy and lowers emissions

-Organic farms encourage farmers to make use of the resources we have at hand, working together with nature to produce organic food.
-This helps in the reduction of greenhouse gas emissions as there is no need for chemical fertilisers to be imported from abroad, in turn preventing excessive burning of fossil fuels in transportation.
-Instead, farmers use locally sourced, natural fertilisers such as animal manure and crop rotation to keep the soil in the best natural condition.
+Organic farming encourages the harmonising of working with nature to produce food.
+By using the resources we have at hand, we can help to reduce greenhouse gas emissions and prevent excessive burning of fossil fuels in transportation.
+By using locally sourced, natural fertilisers such as animal manure and crop rotation, organic farming ensures the soil is kept in the best natural condition.

-By working with the natural cycles of nature and practising environmentally sustainable land management, organic farming can be a great way to support wildlife.
-Conventional farming is one of the leading causes of habitat loss, and harmful pesticide use, therefore by adopting more organic farming methods, we can help to protect local wildlife by protecting sensitive habitats, using natural fertilisers and maintaining woodlands.
+By working with the natural cycles of nature and practising environmentally sustainable land management, organic farming can be a great way to support biodiversity and wildlife.
+With conventional farming being one of the leading causes of habitat loss, the lack of synthetic pesticides used in organic farming helps to support wildlife by encouraging habitat features like hedgerows and wildflower areas.
+Studies indicate organic systems can host 30-50% more species, including pollinators, beneficial insects, and bird populations, which can in turn support natural pest control and ecosystem resilience.

 Is organic food actually better for you?

-Although there are many potential benefits to switching to organic food from conventional products, it’s important to keep in mind that studies surrounding whether this food is “better for you” can vary in their results.
-The nutritional value of organic food depends on many factors such as soil quality, when crops are harvested, animal genetics and differences in breeds and the health benefits it can have on your body can vary depending on the individual.
+It’s important to keep in mind that studies surrounding whether this food is “better for you” can vary in their results.
+Organic food can be better for you in some ways, but it doesn’t automatically make it healthier in every case.
+The benefits of organic food largely come from how it is produced, rather than from guaranteed differences in nutrients or calorie profile.
+The nutritional value of organic food will depend on many factors, such as soil quality, when crops are harvested, and animal genetics, therefore the health benefits it can have on your body can vary depending on the individual.

-The simplest way to start adapting a more organic approach to your diet is to ensure your kitchen is fully stocked with easily accessible organic pantry staples.
-Keep your cupboards filled with organic alternatives to your typical everyday food items, such as organic pasta and organic sauces, tins of organic vegetables, and organic cereals.
-We’ve got you covered with all of your everyday food essentials.
+The simplest way to start adapting to a more organic-based diet is to ensure your kitchen is fully stocked with easily accessible organic pantry staples.
+Keeping your cupboards filled with organic alternatives to the foods you reach for every day will make the transition to an organic diet smoother.
+We’ve got you covered with all of your everyday food essentials, from organic pasta and sauces, to tins of organic vegetables, organic cereals and more.

 Adopt a more organic lifestyle with Planet Organic

-If you’re interested in making the switch to a more organic diet, browse through our full range of food cupboard essentials and drinks to start filling your home with tasty organic foods that are not only good for you but the health of the planet too.
+If you’re interested in making the switch to an organic diet, browse through our full range of organic food cupboard essentials and drinks to start filling your home with organic alternatives.